quayph/quaffa/README.md

 Test the connection `quaffa check-cnx example-job`.

-In order to allow the included mysql-dump-tables script to function you must allow automated mysql login for your linux root user.
-Log onto your remote server and create the file /root/.my.cnf.
-The content of the file should be
+In order to allow the included mysql-dump-tables script to function you must allow automated mysql login for your linux user.
+Log onto your remote server and create the file /root/.my.cnf .
+The content of the file should be, replacing xxxxxxxxxxxx is the MySQL root user's password.
 ```
 [client]
 password=xxxxxxxxxxxx
 ```
-where xxxxxxxxxxxx is the MySQL root user's password.

 Test the backup with `quaffa backup example-job`